Mobile Deposit Scam – Paid Research Assistant Position for Students

 Originally published April 20, 2023

-As the end of the academic year approaches, bad actors are using the fake promise of internships, paid research and/or summer jobs to lure students into falling for a mobile check deposit scam.
-The hoax is initiated through phishing messages found in emails and on social media.
+As the academic year nears its end, bad actors are using the fake promise of internships, paid research, or summer jobs to trick students into falling for a mobile check deposit scam.
+The scam begins with phishing messages sent via email and social media.

-ITS was made aware of a recent phishing post on a Facebook group for W&L parents advertising a paid research opportunity “sponsored” by the Department of Economics.
-A few suspicious things stand out about this phish.
-It emphasized a clear sense of urgency to fill the position right away.
-The notice was sent from outside official job posting channels (e.g., Facebook rather than Campus Notices, HR, Workday, etc.) by a “new member” of the group.
+ITS recently became aware of a phishing post in a Facebook group for W&L parents advertising a paid research opportunity “sponsored” by the Department of Economics.
+A few suspicious details stand out about this scam.
+It created a false sense of urgency to fill the position immediately.
+The notice was posted on Facebook instead of official job channels such as Campus Notices, HR, or Workday—by a ‘new member’ of the group.
 Finally, applicants were asked to respond by text with their personal information to a posted mobile number.
 Red flags like these can help you spot a scam and stop it in its tracks.

 How does the mobile deposit scam work?

-The goal of this particular scam is to get a conversation started with the victim that leads to an offer of employment.
-The scammer then sends a fake check ($2,807 in this case) via PDF attachment and asks the victim to cash the check using mobile deposit to cover future travel and supplies.
-This seemingly legitimate payment often then comes with a vague request to immediately return a certain amount, but not all, via certified funds like a cashier’s check or money order, wire transfer, or to purchase gift cards.
-Once the criminal receives the “overpayment” from the victim, there’s no opportunity to get the stolen money back.
+The goal of this scam is to initiate a conversation with the victim that leads to a fake job offer.
+The scammer then sends a fake check ($2,807 in this case) via PDF attachment and asks the victim to cash it using mobile deposit to cover future travel and supplies.
+This payment, which appears legitimate, is often followed by a vague request to immediately return a portion of the funds via certified methods such as a cashier’s check, money order, wire transfer, or gift cards.
+Once the criminal receives the ‘overpayment,’ the victim has no way to recover the stolen money.

 Screenshot of the recent phishing message targeting W&L students.